11.4 Supervisee Compliance, Documentation, and Risk Response

 Key Takeaways

-Responding to Noncompliance Without Overreacting or Underreacting
+Responding Without Overreacting or Underreacting

-| Noncompliance pattern | Supervisory concern | Likely response |
+| Noncompliance pattern | Supervisory concern | Proportionate response |

 |---|---|---|

-| First minor documentation lapse | Learning and habit formation | Correct the note, teach standard, monitor briefly |
+| First minor documentation lapse | Habit formation | Correct the note, teach the standard, monitor briefly |

-| Repeated missed notes | Accountability and client continuity | Written feedback, closer review, remediation deadline |
+| Repeated missed notes | Accountability and continuity | Written feedback, closer review, remediation deadline |

-| Ignored risk protocol | Client safety | Immediate case review, corrective action, consultation, documentation |
+| Ignored risk protocol | Client safety | Same-day case review, corrective action, consultation, documentation |

-| Boundary violation | Ethics and public protection | Assess harm, protect client, report or escalate as required |
+| Boundary violation | Ethics and public protection | Assess harm, protect the client, report or escalate as required |

-| Dishonesty about services | Integrity and licensure fitness | Investigate, document, remove duties if needed, notify authority as required |
+| Dishonesty about services rendered | Integrity and licensure fitness | Investigate, document, restrict duties, notify the authority as required |

 - Identify the specific behavior and whether it is isolated or repeated.